yilewang/yilewang.github.io/_pages/llm-for-zotero.md

 ## Recent Updates

+- **Codex App Server (recommended)**: ChatGPT Plus subscribers should use `Codex App Server`, the official local `codex app-server` auth flow, for Codex models such as `gpt-5.4` without an API key.
+The older direct backend flow remains available as `Codex Auth (Legacy)` for current users.
+Feature contributed by [@boltma](https://github.com/boltma) and [@jianghao-zhang](https://github.com/jianghao-zhang).
+See [Codex Setup](#codex-setup-chatgpt-plus-subscribers).
+- **Agent actions on flexible paper scopes**: `auto_tag` and `complete_metadata` now work on the current paper, selected papers, selected collections, or the whole library, with review cards before batch changes are applied.
+- **File-Based Notes**: Notes are no longer hard-coded to Obsidian.
+Configure any local Markdown directory, including Obsidian, Logseq, or a plain folder.
+See [File-Based Notes](#file-based-notes).
+- **Standalone note editing fixes**: Standalone windows now preserve the active note-editing context in the context area.
+- **Claude/Anthropic compatibility fixes**: Anthropic message sequencing was updated and Claude Opus 4.7 support was added.
-- **Skills**: Customizable guidance files that shape how the agent handles different tasks.
-9 built-in skills included, plus a portal for creating your own.
+- **Skills**: Customizable guidance files shape how the agent handles different tasks.
+8 built-in skills are included, plus a portal for creating your own.
 See [Skills](#skills).
-- **Standalone Window Mode**: Open the LLM Assistant in its own dedicated window, separate from the reader sidebar.
-See [Standalone Window Mode](#standalone-window-mode).
-- **Obsidian Integration**: Write notes from Zotero papers directly to your Obsidian vault with customizable templates.
-See [Obsidian Integration](#obsidian-integration).
-- **Agent Mode (Beta)**: LLM-for-Zotero can now act as an autonomous agent inside your Zotero library.
-- **Terminal & File Access**: The agent can execute shell commands and read/write files on your local machine — like a coding agent inside Zotero.
-- **MCP Server**: External AI agents can connect to Zotero via the built-in Model Context Protocol server.
-- **Codex auth**: ChatGPT Plus subscribers can use Codex models such as `gpt-5.4` without a separate API key.
-- **MinerU PDF parsing**: High-fidelity extraction now preserves tables, equations, and figures more accurately.
+- **MinerU PDF parsing**: High-fidelity extraction preserves tables, equations, and figures more accurately.

 ---